The Future of Humanism and Sports

 Eco-sports: Stadium buildings and cabinets are undergoing a transformation, with new materials like ultra-light carbon fibre and solar panels.
 As Pavegen launched in Rio de Janeiro, we can produce solutions for the energy needs of everyone, with applications that generate electricity from every athlete’s footstep on the kinetic carpet field base, while producing new data for their neighbourhood.

-As all major automotive companies are implementing examples of driverless cars, stadiums will no longer need parking spaces and it is possible to use these areas for family entertainment or encourage sports – more stadiums can be built as they take up less space.
+As all major automotive companies are implementing examples of driverless cars (that can be sent to the used car dealership), stadiums will no longer need parking spaces and it is possible to use these areas for family entertainment or encourage sports – more stadiums can be built as they take up less space.

 If you are tired from the treadmill, you ride with the Tour de France in virtual reality or play 360 degrees with your favourite football team.
 Widerun, Holodia, Blackbox-vr, FirstV1sion are just a few of these initiatives.
 With artificial intelligence technology, experiences include receiving personalised mentoring and coaching from the athletes that you admire or tracking your performance with wearable devices like a million-dollar star will turn into ordinary expectations in the future.